 - Fill in your brows!

-9) The Bermuda Triangle of Sag (the area encompassing your neck, jowls and chin).
 This area is tough to address without a doctor’s intervention.
 The actress we worked with had little but of sag, but not too much.
 However, when we posed her, we had her just her chin out just a bit to tighten, and draped a colorful scarf around her to draw the eye down a bit.
 Soft make-up and lip color also worked wonders here.
 And don’t look down at your iPhone so much!

 The long-term fixes can range from injectables and filler, such as Restylane to add volume which lifts the sag up a bit, to the newer skin tightening lasers such as Thermage and Ultherapy, which to date have mixed results, are expensive (about $3500) and hurt.
 Other options here include face lifts and chin implants.
 I mention this because it’s so easy to get hyper focused on Botox, that if you’re truly thinking about investing in medical procedures, take stock of the bigger picture to see where you need medical help.

-10) Wearing the weight of the world, anger and bitterness on your face.
 Lets be real – we’ve got bills to pay, careers to manage, parents, husbands, kids, cats, cholesterol and the global economy to worry about!
 Of course we’re stressed and anxious.
 But, the real kicker for me was when my husband recently tried to take my picture on vacation last year.
 I was mad at him for something stupid and got an annoying text from my office.
 In the photo I looked hideous even though I thought I was looking my best (and it was the Golden Hour).
 Later, my son took a shot of me after I had a cocktail.
 I looked spectacular.
 I remember thinking how perfect that moment was, how much I loved him and how proud I was of him.

 Bottom line, life isn’t all truffles and rainbows.
 And there’s been a lot said about the “U curve of happiness” which means when we’re between 30 and 50, life is pretty damn tough given we’re sandwiched between kids, parents and our own worries about our future.
 The good news is, we’re just in the trough of the U curve and the upward climb to glee is supposed to start at 45.
 Largely because we start to redefine happiness by adjusting to our circumstances.

 In the meantime, the news us we need to chill out.
 While I think highly of the healing powers of margaritas, what really works is exercise, yoga and meditation.
 I do exercise and sometimes yoga and always feel better when I do.
 I haven’t mastered the art of meditation, but I will say that just listening Deepak Chopra says on an audio book immediately makes me feel better even though I don’t get half of what he’s saying.
-He also has this video game called Leela which is supposed to have meditative qualities to it.
-I talked my son into playing it and we were both unusually calm for the evening.

 OK, so that was a lot, but I felt it was important to share.
 It’s easy to forget that plastic surgery and injectables are only complements to the sum of many “tiny agers” that make or break how old you look, many of which we can easily address.
 Second, it’s incredibly easy to get stuck in a rut, no matter how up to date we think we are.
 Plus, we walk around with an idea of what works for us based on some seminal “aha this works” moment that we may have 20 years ago.
 We don’t realize the micro changes that are happening over time; our facial planes change, the texture and tone of our hair and skin is different – our entire visage changes.